autorope/donkeycar/install/ansible/README.md

 ## Versions constaints

-Jetson Nano : JetPack 4.6.1 and Tensorflow 2.7.0
+Jetson Nano

 RPi

+- JetPack 4.6.1 (JetPack 5.1 is not compatible with Nano)
+- Tensorflow 2.7.0

+RPi (WIP)

 - Buster for PiCamera or activate legacy (?)
 - Buster only in 32b (Raspi OS)